 If you’re a plumber, you might choose to go with the structured snippet extensions so you can display the services you’re offering.

 The only way to determine which ad extensions are right for your business is to try them out and see which ones turn more searchers into website visitors and then customers.

-If you want to create highly converting Google Ad campaigns, but without the hassle, you can always give our PPC search engine management services a try.
+If you want to create highly converting Google Ad campaigns, but without the hassle, you can always give a PPC search engine management service a try.